PrimeO7/How-to-undervolt-AMD-RYZEN-5800X3D-Guide-with-PBO2-Tuner/README.md

 into PowerShell and run the command.
 Press Y to proceed.
 This is necessary for `Alert.ps1` to work in the future.

-**DO THIS AT YOUR OWN RISK**, since you're disabling a security feature of windows.
+**DO THIS AT YOUR OWN RISK**, since you're disabling a security feature of Windows.

 Now open Task Scheduler again and look for the task we've created in [Chapter 6](#6-how-to-set-pbo2-tuner-automatically-with-every-system-bootrestartwakeup).